nicoptere/SD-explorer/README.md

 #### size

-it is recommended to keep 512 in width or height, smaller sizes (say 256\*256) won't give good results (they'll be oversaturated). it is recommended to keep 512 in width or height, smaller sizes (say 256*256) won't give good results (they'll be oversaturated).
+it is recommended to keep 512 in width or height, smaller sizes (say 256*256) won't give good results (they'll be oversaturated).
 I limited the rect to 512*512 as it may become impossible for Node to receive Blobs bigger than that...

 #### app